bakkenbaeck/Teapot/README.md

 ```

 ### Teapot itself
 Our cutely named Teapot is the wrapper itself.
 It’s instantiated with a base URL and exposes four main methods: a `get`, a `post`, a `put`, and a `delete` method.
-It also has a stub `patch` method if your API interface requires it.

 ### Example API client